gregzb/shell_project/README.md

 ## To do section:
 - Fix unsuccessful implementations
 - autcomplete with tab
+- command history with up and down keys

 ## Bugs:
 - Visual glitches (cannot be fixed without non-canonical mode)